istio/community/TECH-OVERSIGHT-COMMITTEE.md

     * Establish and maintain the overall technical governance guidelines for the project.

-    * Decide which sub-projects are part of the Istio project, including accepting new sub-projects and pruning existing sub-projects to maintain community focus
+    * Decide which sub-projects are part of the Istio project, including accepting new sub-projects and pruning existing sub-projects to maintain community focus.

-    * Ensure the team adheres to our [code of conduct](https://github.com/istio/community/blob/master/CONTRIBUTING.md#code-of-conduct) and respects our [values](https://github.com/istio/community/blob/master/VALUES.md).
+    * Ensure the team adheres to our [code of conduct](CONTRIBUTING.md#code-of-conduct) and respects our [values](VALUES.md).

     * Foster an environment for a healthy and happy community of developers and contributors.

-## Committee Mechanics
+## Committee mechanics

 The TOC’s work includes: